embeditelectronics/TFTSHIELD/README.md

 1. TFTSHIELD is the actual PSoC Creator component.
 Includes drawing, text, graphics, and touch functionality.

-2. touchpaint is a simple paint pad like demo
+2. touchpaint is a simple paint pad like demo.
+Includes bootloadable for USB programming.

 3. tft_twitter takes ASCII input over UART and displays it on screen